AndriaSalah/ATM_proj/README.md

-quick note , there are two branches for this project one with sql and one with file system This is an Atm gui project which contains the following features:
+quick note , there are two branches for this project one with sql and one with file system.

-1-Depositing
-2-Withdrawing
+This is an Atm gui project which contains the following features:
+1-Depositing.
+2-Withdrawing.
-3-Credit-card payment
+3-Credit-card payment.
-4-Balance history
+4-Balance history.
-5-Login page
+5-Login page.
-6-Dynamic data which is read from files and saved to it 7-Sigin Up
+6-Dynamic data which is read from files and saved to it.
+7-Sigin Up .
-8-Transfer between accounts
+8-Transfer between accounts.

 Depositing and Withdrawing are basically the same code just some minor differences like the change of the withdraw button into deposit ad vice versa